samhnelsen/python-challenge/README.md

   + The total number of votes each candidate won
   + The winner of the election based on popular vote

-And I printed that information in my code as well as wrote to a txt fil, which is in the PyPoll folder.
+And I printed that information in my code as well as wrote to a txt fil, which is also in the 'analysis' folder.